 mysql_backups

-ormat in file name.
+format in the file name.

-Create the file name and run the backup command using os package of python.
+Create the file name and run the backup command using os

 import os import datetime from zipfile import ZipFile BACKUP_DIR_NAME = "mysql_backups" FILE_PREFIX = "my_db_backup_" FILE_SUFFIX_DATE_FORMAT = "%Y%m%d%H%M%S" USERNAME = "username" DBNAME = USERNAME+"$dbname" # get today's date and time timestamp = datetime.datetime.now().strftime(FILE_SUFFIX_DATE_FORMAT) backup_filename = BACKUP_DIR_NAME+"/"+FILE_PREFIX+timestamp+".sql" os.system("mysqldump -u "+USERNAME+" -h "+USERNAME+".mysql.pythonanywhere-services.com '"+DBNAME+"' > "+backup_filename)